remnrem/luna-doc/docs/luna/args.md

 night1.edf	night1.xml	night2.edf	night2.xml
 ```

-Here, we do not want to associate `subj1/night1.edf` with
+In this scenario, we would not not want to associate `subj1/night1.edf` with
-`subj2/night1.edf` or `sub2/night1.xml`.
-Here, add the option
+`subj2/night1.edf` or `sub2/night1.xml` (which `--build` would do by default, based
+on the root of the filenames).
+Here, adding the option `-nospan` instructs Luna not to
-`-nospan` to instruct Luna not to _span_ folders when associating files:
+_span_ folders when associating files:
 ```
-luna --build subj1 subj2 -nospan > s.lst
+luna --build subj1 subj2 -nospan -edfid > s.lst
 ```
 ```
 s1night1	subj1/night1.edf	subj1/night1.xml